jitsi/handbook/docs/user-guide/start-a-jitsi-meeting.md

 ## Desktop Browser

-1. You need a browser (please note our separate information)
+1. You need a browser (please note our separate information).
-2. Open the browser and in the address bar type, for example "https://meet.jit.si" (without "") and press <kbd>Enter<kbd>.
+2. Open the browser and in the address bar type, for example "https://meet.jit.si" (without "") and press <kbd>Enter</kbd>.
 3. The page opens as shown in the figure:

 ![screenshot 1](../assets/user_guide_start_meeting.png "screenshot 1")